Co1t0n/Blooket-hack-1/README.md

 Set Round

+**Credits**
 Go check out @shxrkyylol

-he is the one who let me use the LICENSE and the .gitgnore
+He is the one who let me use the LICENSE and the .gitgnore

+Go check out @Dogwaterzx

+He is kind enough to let me use his Flood Game Script